-Whitewater rafting, kayaking, paddleboarding to hiking, backpacking, and rock climbing – we offer a range of adventures tailored for your group.
+From whitewater rafting, kayaking, and paddle boarding to hiking, backpacking, and rock climbing, we offer a range of adventures that can be tailored for your group.

 Custom adventures are for other UT Knoxville campus offices, student organizations, and athletic teams.
 We are the UT Knoxville resource for outdoor adventures.

 Our highly trained student trip leaders and instructors ensure a great time is had by all; not only do you get a fun experience, our staff help make it a meaningful experience for your organization.

 We can help you plan your own group adventure or lead it for you.

 Types of Adventures

 We offer on-campus groups such as office, teams, and student organizations the ability to reserve outdoor adventure equipment for your self led trip.
 Our staff will help ensure you have the right equipment for your adventure and do our best to outfit you at a great price.

 If you have an idea of what you are looking, you can check out our online local outdoors resources.
 Or if you want help getting started, send us an email, or visit us in the Outdoor Center (lower level of TRECS).
 We have a host of maps and guidebooks we can use to help you plan a great adventure.

 A recreational adventure trip, such as whitewater rafting or star gazing, are less intentional and programmed.
 These trips don’t have a formal outcome – you just want your group to enjoy the time together.
 These trips are like many other of our adventure trips offered throughout the year.
 Perfect for trying something for the first time.